Shubham-kpl/MonitorBee/README.md

 -     model not loading successfully (compilation issue) : Manual Compilation ✅

 ### Model

+-     Ability to stop monitoring upon clicking (say esc or something) in the video field

 -     Output for each comes out varroa